zimmski/tavor/README.md

 - [Missing features](#missing-features)
 - [Can I make feature requests and report bugs and problems?](#feature-request)

+TODO update table of content with header3 sections when done

 ## <a name="fuzzing"></a>What is fuzzing?

 > Fuzz testing or fuzzing is a software testing technique, often automated or semi-automated, that involves providing invalid, unexpected, or random data to the inputs of a computer program.
 The program is then monitored for exceptions such as crashes, or failing built-in code assertions or for finding potential memory leaks.
 Fuzzing is commonly used to test for security problems in software or computer systems.